Cimpress: Acquisitions

 Cimpress has acquired several companies that specialize in online printing and mass customization.

 In November 2011, Cimpress acquired Albumprinter which it later divested in 2017, a company based in Amsterdam, the Netherlands that produces photobooks and Webs, a company based in Silver Spring, Maryland, that enables users to create free websites.

 At the start of 2014, Cimpress announced it had acquired People & Print Group (renamed Printdeal as of January 1, 2015), an online printing company based in Deventer, Netherlands.
 In April of the same year, the company acquired Pixartprinting, an online printing company based in Quarto d'Altino, Italy.
 Later that year in October 2014, Vistaprint acquired a $25 million minority position in Brazilian web-printing startup Printi.
 In 2020, the company acquired a majority stake.

 In December 2016, Cimpress acquired National Pen, a marketer and manufacturer of custom writing instruments.

 Four years later, in 2018, Cimpress acquired BuildASign, an online printing company based in Austin, Texas for $280 million.
-BuildASign will keep its company name as well as its website.
+BuildASign kept its company name as well as its website.
 That same year, the company also purchased a majority stake in VIDA & Co., a San Francisco-based company that provides on-demand apparel, accessories, and home decor products.